mpio-be/rangeMapper/cran-comments.md

 N/A

 ## CRAN team comments
-Re-submit after package failed a test on r-patched-solaris-x86  and was silently removed from CRAN.
+Re-submit after package failed a test on r-patched-solaris-x86  and was silently removed from CRAN :( .
 Hopefully all is fixed now.